DoctorWkt/acwj/27_Testing_Errors/Readme.md

   // XXX Check type of each argument against the function's prototype
 ```

-I left this as I didn't want to add too much new code in one of our steps.
+I left this out as I didn't want to add too much new code in one of
+our steps.

 Now that we have prototypes, I've wanted to finally add support for
 `printf()` so that we can ditch our homegrown `printint()` and
-`printchar()` function.
+`printchar()` functions.
 But we can't do this just yet, because
 `printf()` is a [variadic function](https://en.wikipedia.org/wiki/Variadic_function):
 it can accept a variable number of parameters.
 And, right now, our
 compiler only allows a function declaration with a fixed number of